+NOTE: Split rendering support of IVAS in MTSI is FFS.

 When the channels parameter is omitted then this means that one channel is being offered.

 The mode-set parameter is omitted, allowing maximum freedom for the visited network.

 The mode-change-capability parameter is included and set to 2 for AMR-NB and AMR-WB, to support potential interworking with 2G radio access (GERAN).
 For EVS AMR-WB IO it is not required to include the mode-change-capability parameter.